 Faculty Exhibition Grants

 We are no longer accepting Grant applications for the 2019-2020 academic year.
-Please check back in spring 2020 to participate in the next round of applications.
+Please contact email@example.com for information regarding the 2020–2021 academic year.

 The goal of the Faculty Exhibition Grant is to support faculty in the planning and presentation of a group exhibition at one of CCA’s campus galleries.
 Thematic exhibitions, partnerships with other academic institutions or arts organizations, community-based projects, or collaborations are all welcome.